AUSA 2025: Defense Innovation, AI, and Edge Readiness on Full Display

 • ADS Inc., a defense distributor based in Virginia Beach, had one of the most consistently busy booths, underscoring strong demand for integration partners that can move fast and meet specialized sourcing needs.

-• Anduril Industries drew crowds with its Eagle Eye ballistic helmet, a hybrid of armor and embedded computing designed for augmented-reality visualization in combat environments.
+• Anduril Industries drew crowds with its Eagle Eye ballistic helmet, a hybrid of armor and embedded computing systems designed for augmented-reality visualization in combat environments.

 • Boston Dynamics’ famous robot dog, Spot, performed within a caged demo area, still one of the most photographed features on the floor.